tomd1415/schoolNeedsDevices/README.md

 - Modal dialogs for managing relationships
 - Advanced pupil search with autocomplete functionality
 - Print-optimized pupil profile view for A4 portrait paper
+- Modular JavaScript architecture for the pupil search and profile features

 ## Implemented Features